jhpyle/docassemble/_docs/docker.md

   non-[AWS]<span></span> [S3]-compatible object storage service, set
   `S3ENDPOINTURL` to the URL of the service, (e.g., `https://region.mys3service.com`.
 Usually this URL does not contain the bucket name (e.g., not `https://bucket.region.mys3service.com`).
+If you have trouble connecting to a third-party S3 endpoint, you might want to try setting `AWS_REQUEST_CHECKSUM_CALCULATION=WHEN_REQUIRED` in the environment variables.
 * <a name="S3_SSE_ALGORITHM"></a>`S3_SSE_ALGORITHM`: the server-side
   encryption algorithm used (e.g., `AES256`, `aws:kms`).
 This should
   only be specified if the S3 bucket uses server-side encryption.